ryran/xsos/README.md

 REQUIREMENTS
 -------

-* Nothing too special for command requirements -- `xsos` uses standard coreutils & util-linux commands, along with, of course ... `gawk` and `sed`
+* BASH version 4 is required (rhel 6+).
-* Additionally, BASH 4 features are utilized -- various things might not work on RHEL5, for example
+* Nothing too special for command requirements -- `xsos` uses standard coreutils & util-linux commands, along with, of course ... `gawk` and `sed`.
-* The script doesn't use absolute paths for cmd names so no problems with Fedora
+* No absolute paths used for commands.
-* The script will gracefully report as much of what's requested as possible when running as non-root
+* Gracefully reports as much of what's requested as possible when running as non-root.

 THINGS THAT MIGHT SURPRISE YOU
 -------

-* The script does some pretty intensive color-formatting to make the output more easily-readable (can be disabled with `-x` or `--nocolor`).
+* `xsos` does some pretty intensive color-formatting to make the output more easily-readable (can be disabled with `-x` or `--nocolor`).
-* The script can update itself via the internet in 10 seconds if run with `--update` or `-U`.
+* `xsos` can update itself via the internet in 10 seconds if run with `--update` or `-U`.
-* When printing disk info with `-d/--disks`, the script automatically detects linux software raid (md) devices and hides their components.
+* When printing disk info with `-d/--disks`, `xsos` automatically detects linux software raid (md) devices and hides their components.
-* When run with `-m/--mpath`, the script consults the `multipath` command to print info about native multipathd devices.
-If using this option in concert with `-d/--disks`, the script also detects all multipath device slave paths and hides those device nodes from the disk output.
+* When run with `-m/--mpath`, the `multipath` command is consulted to print info about native multipathd devices.
+If using this option in concert with `-d/--disks`, all multipath device slave paths are also hidden from the disk output.
 * When printing info on pci net devices (`-l/--lspci`), `xsos` simplifies the output in an intelligent way.
 Example:

 ```